AggregatorX/AggregatorX.jl/design.md

 A node has the following fields

-* `Power` A dictionary where the key is a target component and the value is a vector of VariableRef that represents the flow of energy to each resource
+* `power` A dictionary where the key is a target component and the value is a vector of VariableRef that represents the flow of energy to each resource
-* `Sources` A vector of integers that represent the id of the components that send energy to the node.
+* `sources` A vector of integers that represent the id of the components that send energy to the node.
 * `id`

-In the json file the node simply needs to set and id (and connections).
+In the JSON file the node simply needs to set and id (and connections).

 Buildaggregator calls constructor for each node in json list.
-Constructur resolves connections and sets power and sources.
+The constructor resolves connections and sets power and sources.

 Optimizeaggregator sets the inputs equal to the outputs.
-No new variables are needed
+No new variables are needed.

+### Grids

+### Connections
+Simplify determines which components are connected, i.e. can exchange energy.
+For balancing markets, the Group object defines which resources are connected to the different markets.

+## Groups

+## TimeStruct

 # Making new components
 An important feature of AggregatorX is that new components can be added to represent physics, markets, resources or behaviour that are not possible with the existing library of components.
 This section describes the steps that are necessary for adding new components to the software.
 It simultanously suggest a best practice workflow where some things are not absolutly necessary but will decrease likelihood of errors and make the software and ecosystem easier to maintain.